Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-• Eliminates the need to include the size of the sample and the estimation method used for determining the length of menhaden.
+• Eliminates the need to include the size of the sample used for estimating the length of menhaden in reports.

-• The amendment text does not provide details on how these changes will affect data collection or decision-making processes related to commercial fishing.
+• The amendment text does not provide details on how these changes will affect data collection and analysis processes.

 Plain English: The amendment to HB886 requires commercial menhaden fishing operations to submit detailed reports on their catches and other data.